bd-j/prospector/demo/tutorial.rst

 by also including those variables in the ``run_params`` dictionary.
 We'll see an example later.

-When you write your own ``load_obs`` function, you can add all sorts of keyword arguments that control its output (for example, an object name or ID number that can be used to choose or find a single object in your data file).
+When you write your own ``build_obs`` function, you can add all sorts of keyword arguments that control its output (for example, an object name or ID number that can be used to choose or find a single object in your data file).
 You can also import helper functions and modules.
 These can be either things like astropy, h5py, and sqlite or your own project specific modules and functions.
 As long as the output dictionary is in the right format (see dataformat.rst), the body of this function can do anything.

-Ok, now we go to the ``load_sps`` function.
+Ok, now we go to the ``build_sps`` function.
 This one is pretty straightforward, it simply instantiates our ``CSPSpecBasis`` object.
+For nonparameteric fits one would use the ``FastStepBasis`` object.
-After that is ``load_gp``, which is for complexifying the noise model -- ignore that for now.
+After that is ``build_noise``, which is for complexifying the noise model -- ignore that for now.

 Now on to the fun part.
-The ``load_model`` function is where the model that we will fit will be constructed.
+The ``build_model`` function is where the model that we will fit will be constructed.
 The specific model that you choose to construct depends on your data and your scientific question.
-First we have to specify a dictionary or list of model parameter specifications (see models.rst).
+First we have to specify a dictionary or list of model parameter specifications (see :doc:`models`).
 Each specification is a dictionary that describes a single parameter.
 We can build the model from predefined sets of model parameter specifications, stored in the ``models.templates.TemplateLibrary`` directory.
-In this example we choose the ``"parameteric"`` set, which has the parameters necessary for a delay-tau SFH fit.
+In this example we choose the ``"parametric_sfh"`` set, which has the parameters necessary for a delay-tau SFH fit with simple attenuation by a dust screen.
 This parameter set can be inspected in any of the following ways

 .. code-block:: python